SokichiFujita/starter-react-component/README.md

 npx starter-react-component init [YourNewReactComponent]
 ```

-Notice: Following tools are used in new project
+Notice: Following libraries are used in new project.

   - TypeScript
   - Webpack & Webpack dev server